 Completing more than two lessons per day in any subject area may be considered false progress and may require online assessment demonstration with a staff member.
 Students are expected to school daily as the OLS loads, completing lessons as assigned by their homeroom teacher.
 Additional progress, if not coordinated with homeroom teacher, will be considered false progress.
-Except in Math, and with the approval of the teacher, students should not complete a lesson's assessment and/or mark the lesson complete unless they have completed all learning activities associated with that lesson, including both offline and online components.
+Students should not complete a lesson's assessment and/or mark the lessoncomplete unless they have completed all learning activities associated with that lesson, including both offline and online components.
 Students who mark a lesson complete or take an assessment before completing lesson activities are marking false progress and will be subject to the violation consequences below.
 Students who show more than a 30% jump in an assessment score in less than 10 minutes or who consistently take assessments two or more times will be considered to be showing false progress and will be subject to the violation consequences below.
 It is important that Learning Coaches do not give students the Learning Coach account information or allow students to work in the Learning Coach account.